tigerconnect/js-sdk/README.md

 })

-// mark all messages in a conversation as read
+// mark all unread messages in a conversation as read

 client.messages.markAsRead(conversation.unreadMessages).then(function () {
   console.log('messages marked as read!')